3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 - If you've heard of fTPM you might be wondering how does it differ
   + Without going into much detail fTPM can be thought as a software implementation of a TPM module
   + Normally it's implemented only in the firmware so the OS calls TPM and firmware is responsive for handling requests and security
-  + Can be implemented in TEE thus offering better security and extended functionality
+  + Can be integrated in TEE thus offering better security and extended functionality
 ---

 # Secure Storage vs fTPM - Shameless Plug